mithrandie/csvq/docs/_posts/2006-01-02-transaction.md

 ## Rollback Statement
 {: #rollback}

-A rollback statement discards all of the changes.
+A rollback statement discards all the changes.

 ```sql
 ROLLBACK;